-A proposal or modification received after the date specified in this Call for Proposals will not be considered by the NIAC during this proposal cycle.
+A proposal or modification received after midnight February 13, 2006 specified in this Call for Proposals will not be considered by the NIAC during this proposal cycle.

 H. Withdrawal

 The proposer may withdraw their proposal(s) at any time before award.
 Proposers are requested to notify the NIAC if the proposal is funded by another organization or of other changed circumstances, which dictate termination of the peer review for that particular proposal.